 Dear Mary: I have several pairs of beautiful winter fashion boots in suede and leather.
 I’d like to remove salt stains that have built up but don’t want to take them to a cobbler.
 Any advice on how I can do this myself?
 Maha

-Dear Maha: We should be thankful for sidewalk salt in the wintertime because it’s effective in helping us avoid injuries from slipping on icy surfaces.
-Of course, the downside is, as you know, these chunky salt particles get on boots and shoes causing damage and ugly stains.
+Dear Maha: We should be thankful for sidewalk salt in the wintertime because it is effective in helping us avoid injuries from slipping on icy surfaces.
+And you know there is an annoying downside!
+Those chunky salt particles melt, and get on boots and shoes, causing damage and ugly stains.

-Cleaning these stains from your leather and suede footwear regularly throughout the winter will help them last and looking good for many years to come.
+Regular cleaning of these stains from leather and suede footwear will definitely help to keep boots and shoes looking good for many years to come.
 Good news!
 It’s not difficult when you follow these simple steps.

-- Pour 1/2 cup white vinegar and 1/2 cup warm water into a small bowl and mix well.
+- Pour 1/2 cup white vinegar and 1/2 cup warm water into a small bowl.
 Dip a clean, soft, white cloth into the mixture, then wring it out so it is not dripping.

-- Follow with a second cloth you’ve dipped into the clean water and wrung near dry, rubbing gently to rinse away the vinegar solution, then dry with a clean, soft rag.
+- Follow with a second cloth you’ve dipped into the clean water and wrung nearly dry, rubbing gently to rinse away the vinegar solution, then dry with a clean, soft rag.

-- Repeat the process of dabbing with the vinegar solution, rinsing with a wet rag and drying until all of the salt stains are gone.
+- Repeat the process of dabbing with the vinegar solution, rinsing with a wet rag, and drying until all salt stains are gone.

-If stubborn stains remain despite having followed the steps above, moisten a clean damp sponge with a good saddle soap like Fiebing’s Yellow Saddle Soap.
+If stubborn stains remain despite following the steps above, moisten a clean damp sponge with a good saddle soap like Fiebing’s Yellow Saddle Soap.
 Rub it onto the spots in a circular motion.
-Following the instructions on the label, buff the leather with a dry rag to remove any residue that remains.
+Following the instructions on label, buff the leather with a dry rag to remove any remaining residue.

 Once your boots are back to their beautiful selves, treat them with a good water and stain protector like Apple Brand Garde Rain & Stain Water Repellent.

 Once treated, your leather and suede boots and shoes will repel future water and salt stains.
-You’ll save the time of having to remove stains later and you’ll save money too because your footwear will last and look beautiful for more seasons to come!
+You’ll save the time required to remove stains later, and save money, too, because your footwear will last and look beautiful for many more seasons to come!

 Good luck with those boots, Maha.
 We’d love to know how this works out for you!